Can Aspartame Cause Anxiety and Depression?

 - Wikipedia, Aspartame, https://en.wikipedia.org/wiki/Aspartame (Accessed 4/29/18)

 The information in this article is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
-All content, including text, graphics, images and information, contained on or available on this article is for general information purposes only.
+All content, including text, graphics, images and information, contained or available in this article is for general information purposes only.
 You are encouraged to confirm any information obtained from this article with other sources, and review all information regarding any medical condition or treatment with your physician.
 Never put off or delay seeking professional medical or nutritional advice and/or treatment.

 The bullet lists in this article are not extensive.